Download Whipping of Slaves Worksheets

 Whipping of Slaves

-Whipping was a ‘brutal practice’ that was employed in the years before the war in the South and was used by owners of large plantations in order to impose and ‘strengthen their authority over their slaves’ (Dickman 2015).
+- Whipping was a brutal practice that was employed in the years before the war in the South and was used by owners of large plantations in order to impose and strengthen their authority over their slaves.

-In the USA, slave whipping soon became a business: in fact, some landowners would send their slaves in markets or to specific yards, where they could pay a trader to whip them.
-Therefore, the punished people received what was called ‘nine-and-thirty’, i.e. they were flagellated thirty-nine times (Hughes 1897).
-Before being whipped, men were obliged to take all their clothes off, whereas women, had to lower their dress from their shoulders to their waist (Hughes 1897).
+- In the USA, slave whipping soon became a business.
+In fact, some landowners would send their slaves to markets or to specific yards, where they could pay a trader to whip them.
+There, the punished people received what was called ‘nine-and-thirty’, i.e. they were flagellated thirty-nine times.
+Before being whipped, men were obliged to take all their clothes off, whereas women, had to lower their dress from their shoulders to their waist.
 Subsequently, the slaves were tied to a whipping post.

-In essence, the harsh solution the landowners took against their slaves caused many horrific injuries such as torn skin, bruises, blood loss and permanent scars (Dickman 2015).
+- In essence, the harsh solution the landowners took against their slaves caused many horrific injuries such as torn skin, bruises, blood loss and permanent scars.

 The Master-Slave Dynamics

-Also, their living conditions were appalling, and the people were granted with the bare minimum necessary for their survival.
+- Also, their living conditions were appalling, and they were given the bare minimum necessary for their survival.

 Slavery in America

-Slavery has existed in multiple society, cultures, and times.
+- Slavery has existed in multiple societies, cultures, and times.
 However, the slaves in North East, Central and South America and the Caribbean originated mostly from the African west coast.
-This was mainly because during the XV century when European powers such as Spain, Portugal, the Netherlands, France, and the United Kingdom had an aggressive expansionist foreign policy.
+This was mainly because during the XV century European powers such as Spain, Portugal, the Netherlands, France, and the United Kingdom had an aggressive expansionist foreign policy.

-However, North America and the Caribbean did not have a concentration of precious metals, so, their lands were exploited in a different manner: the early colonists yielded high profits by turning to crops like sugar, tobacco, rice, and cotton.
-The new settlers carried out such jobs through slavery since European workers required payment and/or other forms of protection.
+- However, North America and the Caribbean did not have a concentration of precious metals, so their lands were exploited in a different manner.
+The early colonists yielded high profits by turning to crops like sugar, tobacco, rice, and cotton.
+The new settlers produced these crops by using slavery, since European workers required payment and/or other forms of protection.

-Africans were first enslaved by the Portuguese in the XV century upon their arrival on the African continent because of trade purposes.
+- Africans were first enslaved by the Portuguese in the XV century upon their arrival on the African continent for trade purposes.
 However, at that time, slavery was not exclusive to black people, and people could be enslaved as a consequence of raids and warfare.

-The next step was European colonists turning to the African continent as a site for extracting slaves.
-The British were the first to do so in North America in 1619: twenty slaves were transported against their will to Jamestown (Virginia).
+- The next step saw European colonists turning to the African continent as a site for extracting slaves.
+The British were the first to do so in North America in 1619 when twenty slaves were transported against their will to Jamestown (Virginia).
 However, the first enslaved Africans had arrived in the Caribbean and in Latin America as early as the XIV century.

-Black slaves continued to arrive in North America, South America and the Caribbean all throughout the XVI, XVII, XVIII century.
-It was only in the XIX century that slavery begun to be eradicated and considered unacceptable.
+- Black slaves continued to arrive in North America, South America and the Caribbean all throughout the XVI, XVII, XVIII centuries.
+It was only in the XIX century that slavery began to be eradicated, and to be considered unacceptable.
 However, the ‘condition’ of slavery was considered hereditary.

 Why was it difficult to enslave the natives?

-West African population was more susceptible to slavery because of its proximity to other seaports: contact between America, Europe and Africa was very accessible).
+- West African population was more susceptible to slavery because of its proximity to other seaports and contact between America, Europe and Africa was very accessible.